Renovating and furnishing your hdb flat can be costly for many Singaporeans.

 For instance, do you really need so many stools and chairs in your living room if you hardly have guests?

-7. Reuse old items from your parents or in-law’s homes
+7. Reuse old items from your previous home

 I know that some people believe that in a new house everything needs to be new.
 However, that isn’t always the case.